andilau/advent-of-code-2024/README.md

-# Advent of Code Starter
+# Advent of Code 2024

 This project contains solutions to the [Advent of Code 2024](https://adventofcode.com/2024) challenge in [Kotlin](https://kotlinlang.org/).
 Advent of Code is an Advent calendar of small programming puzzles by [Eric Wastl](http://was.tl/).